Blosc/python-caterva/ANNOUNCE.md

-# Announcing cat4py 0.2.1
+# Announcing cat4py 0.2.2

 ## What is new?

-Docstrings has been added!
-In addition, the documentation can be found at: https://cat4py.readthedocs.io.
-Also, the use of an itemsize different than a 2 power is allowed now.
+This release just add a `MANIFEST.in` for including all C-Blosc2 and Caterva sources in package.

 For more info, you can have a look at the release notes in: